#lettheadventurebegin a Greater Anglia trip to Norwich Castle Museum

-We arrived just before lunch time and had taken a packed lunch so we sat in the gardens at the back of the Castle Mall shopping centre which overlooks the Castle.
+We arrived just before lunchtime and had taken a packed lunch, so we sat in the gardens at the back of the Castle Mall shopping centre, overlooking the Castle.
 This gave the Beans a chance to run around and let off some steam before entering the Castle.

 Events at the Castle